wwarthen/RomWBW/Source/Doc/UserGuide.md

   Source/Images/d_qpm/u0 directory.

-- The QPM disk image is not included as one of the slices on the RomWBW combo disk image.
+- The QPM disk image is not included as one of the slices on the RomWBW Combo Disk Image.
 If you want to include QPM, you can do so by following the directions in Source/Images/Readme.txt.

 ## UCSD p-System